EpocDotFr/server-patrol/README.md

   - `FORCE_LANGUAGE` Force the lang to be one of the supported ones (defaults to `None`: auto-detection from the `Accept-Language` HTTP header).
 See in the features section above for a list of available lang keys
   - `DEFAULT_LANGUAGE` Default language if it cannot be determined automatically.
 Not taken into account if `FORCE_LANGUAGE` is defined.
 See in the features section above for a list of available lang keys

-SMTP related parameters to send email alerts:
+SMTP-related parameters to send email alerts:

   - `ENABLE_EMAIL_ALERTS` Wheter to enable the email feature or not.
 If `True`, fill in the configuration parameters below
   - `MAIL_SERVER` The SMTP server name / IP to use to send email alerts